-In reversal, Bannon removed from National Security Council
+In reversal, Bannon removed from National Security Council role

 Multiple sources looked to minimize the removal.
 One argued that Bannon was put on the council to ensure that it no longer "micro-managed" foreign policy and was put on a more "operational track."

 Another said Bannon was only on board to oversee former national security adviser Mike Flynn's work to "de-operationalize" the National Security Council from the broad purview it had under Susan Rice, President Barack Obama's national security adviser.
 Flynn, after his undisclosed contacts with Russian operatives were revealed through media reports, resigned from the council in February.
 H.R.
+McMa

-McMaster, a United States Army lieutenant general, was named national security adviser later in February.
+ster, a United States Army lieutenant general, was named national security adviser later in February.

 A source with knowledge of the move said Bannon can "still attend any meeting" where his expertise is needed.